Herman A. DeVry: Career and Invention

 He established the DeVry Summer School of Visual Instruction in 1925, attracting teachers from all over the nation; he also produced educational films.
 In 1931, DeVry and colleague Lee de Forest founded the De Forest Training School in Chicago, which eventually became DeVry University in 1995.
 During World War II, the school was used to train flight technicians.

 Personal life

 At a dance in 1898, Herman and his brother Wilhelm fell in love with the same woman—Ida Shoellkopf, the daughter of a Chicago merchant.
 Ida married Wilhelm in May 1898; they had three children, Emma, Edward, and William.
 Herman was heartbroken and did not see Ida until 1910, when Wilhelm had died.
 DeVry courted his brother's widow, and they married in 1916.
-By all accounts, he was a kind and generous stepfather to his brother's children.
 William and Edward continued DeVry's work in electronic training systems.

 DeVry died in 1941 in Chicago, Illinois.